 “Both members build the nest, or simply refurbish one of the nests they’ve used in previous years.
 Nests are tall piles of dry sticks up to 6.5 feet high and 3 feet across.
 The inner cup is lined with bark strips, fresh foliage, and dry vegetation.
 Construction takes 4-7 days.”
 They build the nests in the crowns of tall trees, on cliff ledges, and on structures such as billboards.

 According to the Arizona-Sonora Desert Museum, Red-tailed hawk populations are stable and even increasing in some areas.
 How long do they live?
 Cornell claims “The oldest known Red-tailed Hawk was 28 years 10 months old.”
 I’m guessing that bird was in captivity, how else could they know its exact age?
-I suspect that life-span in the wild is much shorter, probably closer to 7-10 years.
+I suspect that average life-span in the wild is much shorter.
+Various sources put the life-span between 10-21 years.
 Among birds of prey, it is estimated that the mortality rate is as high as 80% during the first year of life due to predation, disease, and starvation.
 If they make it through the first year to reach adulthood, they can expect a longer life.
 Many of the birds I handle at the Arizona-Sonora Desert Museum are in their teens, senior citizens of the bird world.